 Few things in life are as inspiring as the anticipation of the first snowfall, especially for parents.
 You know who you are.
 You’ve watched your child’s eyes light up at the first snow of the season, and shared the same purity of spirit.
 Hot chocolate steaming in a mug, you gather by the window planning snowmen and skiing and sledding galore.

-Then Spongebob comes on and you all return to the couch or to your book or the dishes.
+Then you remember there’s that new show on Netflix and you all return to the couch.
 Ehh.
 It’s cold out there.

 If your kids are only playing outside in three seasons, they’re missing out on one quarter of life’s fun and a lot of more of nature’s beauty.
 We’ve gathered a few ideas to keep your kids warm, happy and begging for more outside time this winter.